-Salerno is a community increasingly welcoming tourists and visitors from around the world.
-In the historic center can be seen traces of the ancient history of the city and feel the fervor of artisan shops.
+Salerno is a community increasingly welcoming tourists and visitors from all around the world.
+In the historic center, traces of the ancient history of the city can be seen and feel the fervor of artisan shops.

 Today, walking through the narrow streets, the little squares, the churches and the palaces, you can read the past of a city that once was the capital of the rich Longobards Kingdom.

 You’ll perceive a picture of the events that have been taken place over time, witness the economic prosperity, as well as the social and cultural splendor of past centuries.

 The city has preserved a historical center of medieval times, the true heart of the city, able to enchant visitors.
 You can admire some splendid examples of religious architecture, including the famous medieval cathedral (XI century) dedicated to St. Matthew, patron saint of the city.

 Salerno is today a modern city with many fashion boutiques and many typical restaurants and is equipped with one of the most beautiful promenades in Italy.
 From November to January, the famous “Luci d’Artista” event takes place during which the city is illuminated by Christmas-themed art installations and more.

 THIS TOUR CAN BE CUSTOMIZED ACCORDING TO YOUR NEEDS AND REQUESTS.

 - Meeting with the Guide at Central Station of Salerno.

 - Have a walk through the fashion boutiques and typical restaurants on the main street called “Corso Vittorio Emanuele”.